appskyeric/appsky-cordova-plugin-media-capture/README.md

 ### Properties

-- __limit__: The maximum number of images the user can capture in a single capture operation.
+- **limit**: The maximum number of images the user can capture in a single capture operation.
 The value must be greater than or equal to 1 (defaults to 1).

+- **cameraDirection**: Pick camera direction.
+Accepted values are 1 (for front camera) and 0 (for back camera).
+Or you can use the constants (window.MediaCapture.CAMERA_FRONT or window.MediaCapture.CAMERA_BACK)

 ### Example

-    // limit capture operation to 3 images var options = { limit: 3 };
+    // limit capture operation to 3 images var options = { limit: 3, cameraDirection: window.MediaCapture.CAMERA_FRONT };

     navigator.device.capture.captureImage(captureSuccess, captureError, options);

 ### iOS Quirks

-- The __limit__ parameter is not supported, and only one image is taken per invocation.
+- The **limit** parameter is not supported, and only one image is taken per invocation.

 ## CaptureVideoOptions